rasogltra/de-zoomcamp/week1/DockerNotes.md

   -p 5432:5432 \
   postgres:13
 ```
-If ran properly, then files generate in the `ny_taxi_postgres_data` folder.
+If the process runs correctly, the files will generated in the `ny_taxi_postgres_data` folder.

 3. Use `pgcli` to connect to Postgres
 ```
 pip install pgcli
 pgcli -h localhost -p 5432 -u user -d ny_taxi
 ```
-The latter command should start the pgcli interactivve shell and connect you to postgres, where you can run statements like `\dt`.
+The command should start the `pgcli` interactivve shell and connect you to postgres, where you can run commands like `\dt`.

 ## Jupyter Notebook
 1. Install `pip install jupyter`